 WWE NXT Results 12/9 - Deadline Fallout, Women's NA Championship Open Challenge, And More!

-Welcome to Wrestling Inc.'s coverage of "WWE NXT," coming to you live from the WWE Performance Center in Orlando, Florida, this gorgeous December 9, 2025 evening!
+Welcome to Wrestling Inc.'s results for "WWE NXT," coming to you from the WWE Performance Center in Orlando, Florida this gorgeous December 9, 2025 evening!
 Things are going to be explosive this Tuesday as WWE's up-and-coming stars take to the ring to shape the division landscape post-Deadline.
 With Oba Femi as our new "NXT" Champion, Je'Von Evans and EVOLVE Women's Champion Kendal Grey as our Iron Survivors, and the return of Tony D'Angelo on the table, you'll want to just keep watching!

 In the vein of Deadline fallout, Women's Iron Survivor match participants Kelani Jordan and Jordynne Grace will take to the ring tonight.
 Not only did Jordan and Grace both come up short in Deadline's Iron Survivor Challenge, but these two Superstars have been at each other's throats since Jordan's acquisition — and subsequent loss — of the TNA Knockouts Championships.
 Can they settle their differences in the ring tonight, or will they end 2025 with their teeth in each other's throats?